guardianproject/info/content/services.md

 The task here is to define a special configuration of security and operational software to be delivered on a specific type of Android device likely based on Copperhead (or other secure OS) such that all team members have a unified base experience and secure environment.
 These devices would all be “backed” by a unique (predefined) custom F-Droid software distribution that would, in daily operation, keep the on-board software up to date.

-**Set up a secure and private XMPP communication endpoint for an organization or project team**
+**Set up a secure and private communication endpoint for an organization or project team**

-The task here is to set up a secure, XMPP Infrastructure, Ansible-scripted for maintenance and upgrade, with minimal logging, for production use by the organization or team.
+The task here is to set up a secure infrastructure, Ansible-scripted for maintenance and upgrade, with minimal logging, for production use by the organization or team.
 The configuration would be production tested, scalable and distributable (to multiple geographics, IP ranges, or domains) depending on organization size and needs.

 **Establish a Pluggable Transport service for a defined user group on behalf of a single organization**